prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009/README.md

  Once it's done, it should fine.

- 4. Test on configure Lustre storage.
+ 4. Test on configuring Lustre storage.

  ```text